-Table 1 - Extenuating Circumstances and Appropriate Evidence Criteria Туре Appropriate Evidence 1 Acute illness or injury (less than five working days) Acute illness likely to have incapacitated the student on the date the assessment artefact was due to be undertaken or submitted OR Acute incident or exacerbation of long term or chronic condition which was likely to have incapacitated the student to a greater extent than that to which she/he/they is normally accustomed on the date the assessment artefact was due to be undertaken or submitted OR A personal injury to the student likely to have incapacitated the student on the date the assessment artefact was due to be undertaken or submitted.
-A A + (B or D or F) 2 Extended illness or injury (more than 5 working days) Illness likely to have incapacitated the student during the period she/he/they might reasonably have been expected to give time to the production of the assessment artefact OR Brief incident or exacerbation of a long term or chronic condition which was likely to have incapacitated the student to a greater extent than that to which she/he/they is normally accustomed during the period she/he/they might reasonably have been expected to give time to the production of the assessment artefact OR A personal injury to the student likely to have incapacitated the student during the period the student might reasonably have been expected to give time to the production of the assessment artefact.
-C A + B 3 Illness of another person Acute illness, injury, or incident or exacerbation of long term or chronic condition, affecting a person or persons which required the close and frequent attention of the student on the date the assessment artefact was due to be undertaken or submitted, and where no other person might reasonably be expected to have supplied that attention OR Acute illness, injury, or incident or exacerbation of long term or chronic condition, affecting a person or persons who require the close and frequent attention of the student, and where no other person might reasonably be expected to have supplied that attention, during the period she/he/they might reasonably have been expected to give time to the production of the assessment artefact.
-A C A + (C or F) or A only If only A, this will be cross-referenced to the student's history in this regard, and the validity of such evidence will lessen if used more than once.
-A + (C or F)
+Criteria Туре Appropriate Evidence 1 Acute illness or injury (less than five working days) Acute illness likely to have incapacitated the student on the date the assessment artefact was due to be undertaken or submitted OR Acute incident or exacerbation of long term or chronic condition which was likely to have incapacitated the student to a greater extent than that to which she/he/they is normally accustomed on the date the assessment artefact was due to be undertaken or submitted OR A personal injury to the student likely to have incapacitated the student on the date the assessment artefact was due to be undertaken or submitted.
+A A + (B or D or F) 2 Extended illness or injury (more than 5 working days) Illness likely to have incapacitated the student during the period she/he/they might reasonably have been expected to give time to the production of the assessment artefact OR Brief incident or exacerbation of a long term or chronic condition which was likely to have incapacitated the student to a greater extent than that to which she/he/they is normally accustomed during the period she/he/they might reasonably have been expected to give time to the production of the assessment artefact OR A personal injury to the student likely to have incapacitated the student during the period the student might reasonably have been expected to give time to the production of the assessment artefact. С A + B 3 Illness of another person Acute illness, injury, or incident or exacerbation of long term or chronic condition, affecting a person or persons which required the close and frequent attention of the student on the date the assessment artefact was due to be undertaken or submitted, and where no other person might reasonably be expected to have supplied that attention OR A A + (C or F) or A only If only A, this will be cross-referenced to the student's history in this regard, and the validity of such evidence will lessen if used more than once.
+Acute illness, injury, or incident or exacerbation of long term or chronic condition, affecting a person or persons who require the close and frequent attention of the student, and where no other person might reasonably be expected to have supplied that attention, during the period she/he/they might reasonably have been expected to give time С A + (C or F)